benror4/benr.github.io/README.md

 Keep the `CNAME` file in the repo containing exactly `benr.me`.

 ## Troubleshooting
-- If you accidentally enabled Pages on another GitHub account, disable/delete that Pages repo to free the domain.
 - After DNS changes, give it some time to propagate.